openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/step_compare.rst

    Figure 1: Step and Compare Sequencing

-Step and compare is accomplished in the *uvmt_cv32_step_compare.sv* module.
+Step and compare is accomplished by the *uvmt_cv32_step_compare* module.

 Compare
 ----------
-RTL module *riscv_tracer.sv* flags that the RTL has retired an instruction by triggering the *retire* event.
+RTL module *riscv_tracer* flags that the RTL has retired an instruction by triggering the *retire* event.
 The PC, GPRs, and CSRs are compared when the *compare* function is called.
 The comparison count is printed at the end of the test.
 The test will call UVM_ERROR if the PC, GPR, or CSR is never compared, i.e. the comparison count is 0.

 GPR Comparison
 ~~~~~~~~~~~~~~